 In GEO, visibility is different for three reasons:

 - Results are non-repeatable: LLM rankings are more like a raffle than a fixed list.
 If 1,000 people ask the same question, the recommendations may stay consistent, but the order will likely change every time.
+With search engines, results would vary from person to person and location to location, but are far more consistent by comparison.

 Tactics that Work for Both SEO & GEO